 - Bald Eagle Monitoring

 In 2016, a bald eagle nest had been constructed on one of the transmission towers within the alignment at the eastern edge of the Nanticoke River.
-For safety concerns and a desire to avoid a potential take of eggs or young during planned construction, the client obtained a permit to remove the nest following the 2016 nesting season.
+For safety concerns and a desire to avoid a potential take of eggs or young during planned construction, the client obtained a permit from the U.S. Fish and Wildlife Service (USFWS) to remove the nest following the 2016 nesting season.
 The nest was removed and excluders were installed on the towers and wooden poles in mid-October 2016.
-CRI was then hired to monitor the pair of eagles to determine whether they would attempt to re-nest on the tower or any other transmission structure.
+CRI was then hired to monitor the pair of eagles to meet the five-year monitoring requirement in the permit and to determine whether they would attempt to re-nest on the tower or any other transmission structure.
 Should this occur, CRI would notify the client and a team responsible for harassing (hazing) the birds to discourage their occupation of the electrical structures.
-Monitoring was initiated in mid-October 2016 once per week for four hours.
-Notes were taken on the behavior of the resident eagle pair and any other eagles observed in the area.
+Monitoring was initiated in mid-October 2016 and notes were taken on the behavior of the resident eagle pair and any other eagles observed in the area.
 Field notes were transcribed onto digital field forms in the office and submitted to the client electronically.
 This was continued through January 19, 2017 when the pair were observed building a new nest on a wooden transmission pole just east of the study area.
 The client and hazing team were immediately notified, and the new nest was removed a few days later.
 Beginning on January 19, 2017, CRI initiated daily dawn to dusk monitoring the eagle pair to ensure that no new nests were being constructed on any of the transmission line structures.
-This rigorous monitoring effort extended through February 28, 2017.
-During this period, daily field notes were transcribed to digital forms and submitted to the team.
-Beginning in March, monitoring shifted back to once per week for four hours.
-By this time, the eagle pair had abandoned their attempt to nest in the project area.
-Beginning in April 2017, the eagles were monitored once per month for two hours.
-This continued through May 2017.
+This rigorous monitoring effort extended through February 28, 2017 when the eagle pair had abandoned their attempt to nest in the project area, at which time monitoring effort was dropped to once per month through May 2017.
 In May, two visits were made to the transmission line to monitor osprey nests that had been constructed either on wooden poles within the alignment or on platforms adjacent to the alignment.
 Construction activities had begun on the transmission line and CRI helped to confirm the abandonment of two of the three nests from construction disturbance.
 Memoranda were prepared after each visit in May that documented observed activities in and around the osprey nest areas.

 CRI conducted a raptor nest survey of the entire Vienna to Sharptown alignment in early March 2017.
 The survey was completed within the project right of way, including up to 100 feet adjacent to the right of way.
 Evidence of nesting raptor species, including eagles, falcons, hawks, and owls, was documented through a visual assessment of active or abandoned nests or observed breeding behaviors.
 No raptor nests were observed during the survey.
 A raptor nest survey report was prepared documenting the findings of the field survey.